djassie/BE-Developer-Submission/README.md

 ### Create roles and attach to content types such that, no one can edit/delete other departments' data, the view can be public.

 ### Add-on [Nice to do]: create a workflow for sending emails to the sales head when a new quote is generated from sales team.

+## When you are done, send the code/configuration to the shared email id, a wetransfer/dropbox/googledrive link.